ultralytics/ultralytics/docs/integrations/openvino.md

 | YOLOv8x | ONNX        | ✅      | 260.4     | 0.6650              | 526.66                 |
 | YOLOv8x | OpenVINO    | ✅      | 260.6     | 0.6619              | 158.73                 |

-## Reproduce Ultralytics Benchmarks
+## Reproduce Our Results

-To reproduce the above benchmark results on your specific hardware and software run this code:
+To reproduce the Ultralytics benchmarks above run this code:

 !!! example ""